Jwelb/Jwelb/README.md

 # 💫 About Me:
-Aspiring Software Engineer looking to broaden my knowledge of the field of technology.
+Aspiring Data Engineer looking to broaden my knowledge of the field of technology.
 Eager to learn from professionals to develop my problem-solving skills and technical ability.

 ## 🌐 Socials: